Follow TV Tropes

 • Fake Ultimate Hero: Rocky let his "flying rooster" reputation go to his head.
 Once he had to give an actual demonstration, he chickened out.

-• Jerkass Has a Point: Rocky wasn't wrong when he calls Ginger out for getting carried away with her Brutal Honesty and not realizing how she's making the other chickens feel.
+• Jerkass Has a Point: Rocky wasn't wrong when he calls Ginger out for getting carried away with her Brutal Honesty and not realising how she's making the other chickens feel.

-• Jerk with a Heart of Gold: It's very believable of why Ginger couldn't stand him in the beginning.
-But, Rocky ultimately proved to be fearless and caring in the end.
+• Jerk with a Heart of Gold: It's very believable as to why Ginger couldn't stand him in the beginning.
+But Rocky ultimately proved to be fearless and caring in the end.

 • The Lancer: To Ginger's Hero.